THOMASELOVE/432-classes-2024/class18/README.md

 ## Today's Agenda

-- We will discuss the [Project B instructions](https://thomaselove.github.io/432-2024/projB.html) in class today.
+- We will discuss the [Project B instructions](https://thomaselove.github.io/432-2024/projB.html) in class today - the materials I plan to discuss are described in the first part of today's slides.
-- Regression on Multi-Categorical Outcomes
+- Regression on Ordinal Multi-Categorical Outcomes (day 2/2)
+    - Proportional Odds Logistic Regression
+    - Ordinal Logistic Regression

 ## Today's Agenda